 The problem is most of these homes are not actually for sale and may never be for sale.
 Most Pre-Foreclosure homes are just properties where the lender has initiated foreclosure proceedings because the owners are behind on their mortgage payments.

-Zillow states here on their own article “Buying a Pre-Foreclosure Property” that the owner may be working to clear the default and that it’s not uncommon for homeowners to resolve their financial problems.
+Zillow states here in their own article “Buying a Pre-Foreclosure Property” that the owner may be working to clear the default and that it’s not uncommon for homeowners to resolve their financial problems.
 As well, Zillow has published disclaimers on their site saying: “Be aware that a home listed under the pre-foreclosure category is a home that is not necessarily for sale.”

 Once an official notice from a lender has been served to a homeowner, Zillow pulls the public record, posts a Google street view image of the home, the address, and some details about the property.
-The homeowner is not allowed to opt out of having their home publicly listed.
+The homeowner is not allowed to opt-out of having their home publicly listed.

 Many home buyers incorrectly assume that because the Pre-Foreclosure homes are listed alongside traditional listings pulled from MLS, that they must be for sale and available for showings.
 Consequently, many real estate agents are frustrated by Pre-Foreclosure listings as well.

-About a year ago, Inman stated in this article:
+Inman stated in this article: